Don Megerle: Irondequoit High School

 He was a graduate of Rochester, New York's Irondequoit High School where he swam competitively.
 Swimming the breaststroke leg, he helped set an Irondequoit pool record for the Indians in January 1965 in the 200 Medley Relay with a combined team time of 1:50.6.

 Bethany College

 Megerle swam for the Bethany College Bisons, a small Liberal Arts College with Division III sports in rural West Virginia.
 At Bethany, he specialized in the breaststroke under Coach Tom Grall, who had previously coached at Irondequoit High.
 Bethany placed first in the President's Athletic Conference Swim Championship at Case Western Reserve in Cleveland during Megerle's Freshman year.
-Megerle swam at Bethany during the tenure of six-time All-American backstroker Wes Anderson who won All America honors in the Medley Relay on three occasions between 1967-68 as well as in the 100 and 200 back.
-Two former members of his High School swim team also swam for Bethany, having been recruited by Grall, one of whom was Bruce Kepplar who was team Captain from 1967-68.
+Megerle swam at Bethany during the tenure of six-time All-American backstroker Wes Anderson who won All America honors in the Medley Relay on three occasions between 1967 and 1968 as well as in the 100 and 200 back.
+Two former members of his High School swim team also swam for Bethany, having been recruited by Grall, one of whom was Bruce Kepplar who was team captain from 1967 to 1968.